mfalade/github-repo-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+# `Important`

+## Getting started

+Copy the contents of the `.env.example` to a `.env` file in the root of the project before starting the app.

+The values provided in the `env.example` file are enough to get the app running to perform the basic search.

+To use Github Oauth, you'd need a Github clientId and secret which I haven't included in this repo.
+I'm happy to provide those once you need them.

 ## Available Scripts

 In the project directory, you can run: